Central African Republic flagEnvironment & Sustainability Guide · Central African Republic

 3.5/10

-Limited access to safe drinking water; severe contamination risks from flooding and inadequate sanitation infrastructure
+Less than half have access to safe drinking water; contamination risks high from bacteria and chemicals.

 Recycling System